Plywood vs OSB For Flooring: Which Is The Best Choice?

 Plywood may offer better longevity, particularly if you’re installing hardwood floors or other heavy materials on top.
 OSB performs well under carpets and vinyl flooring but may show signs of swelling or warping if exposed to water over time.

-Environmental Impact: Which is the More Sustainable Option?
+Environmental Impact: Which Is The More Sustainable Option?

 When it comes to sustainability, OSB tends to be the greener option.
 OSB is made from smaller, fast-growing trees, which reduces the environmental impact compared to plywood, which is often made from older, larger trees.